viol170/SCTP_ADA_CSP-Healthcare-Predictive/README.md

 # Machine Learning and Heart Disease
 Machine Learning can play an essential role in predicting presence/absence of Heart Disease.
 Such information, if predicted well in advance, can provide important insights to doctors who can then adapt their diagnosis and treatment per patient basis.

+# Data Source
+The dataset provided for this project is a subset of data our team worked on for a project of Parkway Pantai to understand the influence of various factors on the heart disease.

+# Data Preparation